Carthage/Carthage/README.md

 	<summary>macOS-specific instructions</summary>

 1. Create a [Cartfile][] that lists the frameworks you’d like to use in your project.
-1. Run `carthage update --platform macOS --no-create-xcframework`.
+1. Run `carthage update --platform macOS`.
 This will fetch dependencies into a [Carthage/Checkouts][] folder and build each one or download a pre-compiled framework.
 1. On your application targets’ _General_ settings tab, in the _Embedded Binaries_ section, drag and drop each framework you want to use from the [Carthage/Build][] folder on disk.

 Additionally, you'll need to copy debug symbols for debugging and crash reporting on OS X.